indaco/predix-catalog-scraper/README.md

 The GE Digital's Predix Catalog it's a really fast growing list of micro services delivered on top of the Predix Operating System for IIoT.

-This script is a something like an **Export to Excel** for the Predix Catalog.
+This script is something like an **Export to Excel** for the Predix Catalog.
 It scrapes the Predix.io Catalog and generate an excel file listing all the services available on it.

 For each tile on the Predix.io Catalog it collects the following information: